FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Motivation

-This package estimates sparse factor models (i.e. factor models on datasets where there generally less than one observation per (id x time) combination).
+This package estimates factor models on datasets where there is less or more than one observation per combination of id and time.

 For an observation `i`, denote `(jλ(i), jf(i))` the associated pair (id x time).
 This package estimates the set of coefficients `β`, of factors `(f1, .., fr)` and of loadings `(λ1, ..., λr)` that solve

 ![minimization](img/minimization.png)

-When X is a set of id or time dummies, this problem corresponds to a principal component analysis with missing values.
+When X is a set of id or time dummies, this problem corresponds to a generalized principal component.
 When X is a general set of regressors, this problem corresponds to a linear model with interactive fixed effects as described in Bai (2009).

 To solve the problem above, three minimization methods are available

 - `:levenberg_marquardt` (default)
 - `:dogleg`
-- `:gauss_seidel`, corresponding to alternative regressions
+- `:gauss_seidel` (corresponds to alternative regressions)

-All methods are adapted so the sparsity of the problem.
-In particular, compared to the SVD method, the algorithm does not run out of memory when both dimensions are large.
+All methods are adapted to the sparsity of the problem.
+Compared to the SVD method, the algorithm does not require to construct and factorize a matrix `N x T`

 To install
 ```julia